An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

 If $d(v)\ge8$, then $j\ge2$.
 At most $j-1$ neighbors have degree less than $k$.
 For $j\in\{2,3,4,5,6\}$, $v$ gives at most $\FR42,\FR63,\FR64,\FR44,\FR54$, respectively, and remains happy. \end{proof}

-Sanders and Zhao~\cite{SZ1} showed that Conjecture~\ref{planar-graph-conj} also holds for planar graphs when $\Delta(G)=7$.
-In~\cite{SZ3}, they proved $\chi'(G)=\Delta(G)$ for graphs with maximum degree at least $7$ that embed in a surface of nonnegative Euler characteristic.
+Sanders and Zhao~\cite{SZ1} and Zhang~\cite{Zhang} proved Conjecture~\ref{planar-graph-conj} for planar graphs with $\Delta(G)=7$, extended in~\cite{SZ3} to graphs with maximum degree at least $7$ that embed in a surface of nonnegative Euler characteristic.
 Since the proof above uses only $\mad(G)<6$, it holds also for graphs in the projective plane.
 Graphs on the torus (or Klein bottle) also satisfy $\mad(G)<6$ unless they triangulate the surface, in which case $\avd(G)=6$.

 Although Conjecture~\ref{planar-graph-conj} remains open when $\Delta(G)=6$, it has been proved for various classes of planar graphs with certain subgraphs forbidden, such as short cycles with chords (see~\cite{BW,WC1,WX}).
 Note that $\mad(G)<6$ is not sufficient when $\Delta(G)=6$; planarity really is needed.
 Although $K_7$ is forbidden by $\mad(G)<6$, consider the graph $G$ obtained from $K_7$ by subdividing one edge with a new $2$-vertex $v$; we have $\Delta(G)=6$ and $\mad(G)<6$.
 In a proper edge-coloring of $G$, only two colors can appear four times (using edges at $v$); hence six colors can cover only $20$ edges, but $G$ has $22$ edges.